Which place is cheaper, Winston-Salem or Washington?

 The winter brings many poeple to Washington as well as Winston-Salem.
 The museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine are the main draw to Washington this time of year.

 Be prepared for some very cold days in Winston-Salem.
 It's quite cold in Washington in the winter.
 In the winter, Washington is much colder than Winston-Salem.
-Typically, the winter temperatures in Washington in January are around 35°F (1°C), and Winston-Salem is about 40°F (4°C).
+Typically, the winter temperatures in Washington in January average around 35°F (1°C), and Winston-Salem averages at about 40°F (4°C).

 In the winter, Washington often gets less sunshine than Winston-Salem.
 Washington gets 139 hours of sunny skies this time of year, while Winston-Salem receives 169 hours of full sun.